srockstyle/lynx/README.md

 ## About

-'Lynx' is a lightweight blog/site management engine built with [Laravel5](http://laravel.com/).
+'Engine Lynx' is a lightweight blog/site management engine built with [Laravel5](http://laravel.com/).

 In Development Process.
 Release,soon.